soukron/errata2cv/README.md

 WARNING: Use HTTPS as protocol as POST methods doesn't work as expected if using HTTP.

-WARNING: there is a work in progress to make it work with any version highter than 6.2.10.
-Wait for it if your installation is higher.

 ## Instructions
 Use command help to understand the arguments: